timolinn/go_training/week_2/composite_types.md

 ## Arrays

 Arrays can be referred to as a __list__ of items of the same type.
-Go's Arrays are fixed, this means that during declaration, you must specify the size of the array and type it will contain, these cannot be changed at runtime.
+Go's Arrays are fixed size, this means that during declaration, you must specify the size of the array and type it will contain, these cannot be changed at runtime.

 ```go
     var children [2]string